-After continuing contract has been awarded, the VPTL may determine that dismissal is warranted in cases of documented moral turpitude, dereliction of duty, failure to meet post-award performance criteria, or institutional financial exigency.
-The VPTL will send a written recommendation to the President for dismissal, inclusive of the reason(s) for dismissal.
+After continuing contract has been awarded, the VPAA may determine that termination is warranted for a full-time faculty member's continuing contract for failure to meet post-award performance criteria or for cause in accordance with College policies and procedures upon recommendation by the President and approval by the Board.
+The VPAA will send a written recommendation to the President for termination of continuing contract, inclusive of the reason(s) for termination.
 The President may then consult with any relevant parties at his or her discretion.
 The President may then make a recommendation for termination to the Board of Trustees.
 If the Board of Trustees agrees that termination is warranted, the President will notify the faculty member in writing.

-In situations where performance problems are less severe but still demonstrably significant, the VPTL may consider a return to annual contract status for a faculty member using the review process outlined above.
-The VPTL will implement a professional development plan with input from the faculty member, the Department Chair or Program Director, and the appropriate Dean.
+In situations where failure to meet post-award performance criteria or other cause in accordance with College policies and procedures are less severe but still demonstrably significant, the VPAA may consider a return to annual contract status for a faculty member using the review process outlined above.
+The VPAA will implement a professional development plan with input from the faculty member, the Department Chair or Program Director, and the appropriate Dean.
 When the faculty member has completed the activities outlined in the plan, he or she applies to the VPAA to have continuing contract status reinstated by the Board of Trustees.
 The time between a return to annual contract status and reinstatement will not exceed two academic years.
-If the VPTL determines that the faculty member is unable to make effective corrections during this two-year period, the VPTL may recommend dismissal to the President.
+If the VPAA determines that the faculty member is unable to make effective corrections during this two-year period, the VPAA may recommend dismissal to the President.